Plotly's Python graphing library,

 plotly.io.renderers configuration object and then display it.
 Here is an example of accessing and displaying the

 import plotly.io as pio png_renderer = pio.renderers["png"] png_renderer

-PngRenderer(width=700, height=450, scale=None) Renderer to display figures as static PNG images.
-This renderer requires the orca command-line utility and is broadly compatible across IPython environments (classic Jupyter Notebook, JupyterLab, QtConsole, VSCode, PyCharm, etc) and nbconvert targets (HTML, PDF, etc.). mime type: 'image/png'
+PngRenderer(width=None, height=None, scale=None, engine='auto') Renderer to display figures as static PNG images.
+This renderer requires either the kaleido package or the orca command-line utility and is broadly compatible across IPython environments (classic Jupyter Notebook, JupyterLab, QtConsole, VSCode, PyCharm, etc) and nbconvert targets (HTML, PDF, etc.). mime type: 'image/png'

 From this output, you can see that the